RoboPhred/cultist-rest/CSRestAPI/README.md

 ## ElementStack JSON Format

-In addition to handling Token JSON properties, situation tokens can handle the following properties.
+In addition to handling Token JSON properties, ElementStack tokens can handle the following properties.

 ### Properties